MattiaPandolfoVR/MetaPhage/README.md

 ### `--skip_kraken2`

-Specify whether to perform the short read alignment with Kraken2 or not.
+(Boolean) Specify whether to perform the short read alignment with Kraken2 or not.
 Default is `false`.

 ### `--mod_kraken2`